 A Grandmother's Perspective on Her Granddaughter's Aliyah

-By Barbara Gordon
+Guest blog by Barbara Gordon

 Barbara Gordon only came to Israel for the first time at 83 years old, after her granddaughter made Aliyah.
 Keep reading to hear about her experience in Israel, and what it's like to have a loved one make Aliyah!